 - Simple ‘Feta Spinach Salad’ with raspberry vinaigrette is amazing!

-The Chimichurri Sauce
+Easy Chimichurri Sauce for Serving

-The Steak Sauce
+Easy, Homemade Steak Sauce

 I also like to add my homemade steak sauce to the recipe!
 I make my own sauce using just a few simple ingredients: soy sauce, Worcestershire sauce and teriyaki glaze.
 I combine 1/4 cup thick, teriyaki glaze sauce with 2 tablespoons Worcestershire and 2 tablespoons soy sauce in a dispenser bottle, give it a good shake and it’s done!